 Description: <string>

-Definition: Defines the port order and format for the provided Rx Ts4file parameter s4p file.
+Definition: Defines the port order for the provided Rx Ts4file parameter 4-port Touchstone file.

 Usage Rules: The only input values allowed are “13-24” (stands for IEEE or even/odd port ordering) and “12-34” (stands for Gonzalez or sequential port ordering).
-“13-24” means that ports 1 and 3 of the Ts4 file are connected to the receiver analog buffer model’s inputs, positive and negative respectively, from the component package, and the waveform at ports 2 and 4, positive and negative respectively, are the differential input to the Rx algorithmic model.
-“12-34” means that ports 1 and 2 of the Ts4 file are connected to the receiver analog buffer model’s inputs, positive and negative respectively, from the component package, and the waveform at ports 3 and 4, positive and negative respectively, are the differential input to the Rx algorithmic model.
+“13-24” means that ports 1 and 3 of the Ts4 file are connected to the receiver analog buffer model’s inputs, non-inverting and inverting respectively, from the component package, and the waveform at ports 2 and 4, non-inverting and inverting respectively, are the differential input to the Rx algorithmic model.
+“12-34” means that ports 1 and 2 of the Ts4 file are connected to the receiver analog buffer model’s inputs, non-inverting and inverting respectively, from the component package, and the waveform at ports 3 and 4, non-inverting and inverting respectively, are the differential input to the Rx algorithmic model.
 If omitted, the default value is “13-24”.
-For Formats List and Corner, all Ts4files named shall use the same port order as defined by this parameter.
+If the Ts4file Reserved Parameter uses Format List or Corner, all of its enumerated files shall use the port order defined by this parameter.

 Example: